TahaBakhtari/META-RAT/README.md

 # META-RAT
-This Tool is for get access to other systems
+This Tool is for get access to others system

+Only Work in Windows

 And This is the options that ypu can do in taget system :